Clearwater Catastrophic Injury Lawyer

 Unfortunately, it can be difficult to get the responsible parties to stand up and accept the blame.

-You deserve to have an experienced Clearwater personal injury lawyer by your side.
-When you hire Roman & Gaynor, you’ll have over 65 years of experience in your corner.
+You deserve to have an experienced Clearwater personal injury attorney by your side.
+When you hire Roman & Gaynor, you’ll have over 75 years of experience in your corner.

 That means an attorney who will: